Overview: How to Open a Business Bank Account

 When researching how to open a business account, you’ll find that there are thousands of banks across the United States.
 What bank is right for your business?
 There are many factors to consider, such as opening fees, accessibility of ATMs, trusted advisors readily available for you, and other products and services.

-Investopedia identified four of the best checking accounts for small businesses in 2016 as being:
+Investopedia identified four of the best checking accounts for small businesses as being:

 - Bank of America – Bank of America has two main business checking account types which do have fees, but there are a few options for how to waive those fees.
 You can also integrate QuickBooks with both the Business Fundamentals and Business Advantage accounts.
 You can open a Business Savings Account with no additional fees.
 Look into your account type options on how to open a business checking account with Bank of America.